vfmd/vfmd-spec/doc/specification.md

         1. Nested item 1

-When we match the first line against the [ordered list starter pattern], the matching substring for the parenthesized subexpression is obtained as <code style="whitespace: pre;">1. </code> (i.e. the number '1', followed by a dot, followed by a single [space] character).
+When we match the first line against the [ordered list starter pattern], the matching substring for the first (i.e. outer) parenthesized subexpression is obtained as <code style="whitespace: pre;">1. </code>
+(i.e. the number '1', followed by a dot, followed by a single [space] character).
 The _ordered-list-starter-string-length_ is therefore 3.
 Also, the _ordered list starting number_ is identified as the number '1'.

 The 1<sup>st</sup>, 3<sup>rd</sup>, 8<sup>th</sup> and 10<sup>th</sup>
 lines in the [block-element line sequence] match the _ordered list